matt-dray/coloratio/README.md

 # [1] "black"
 ```

-Black is chosen in the event of a tie and a warning is given.
+Black is chosen in the event of a tie.

 ### Choose a high-contrast color